-Continuation of COVG 7001.
 Members of the seminary community work in small committed groups where all participants pledge confidentiality and regular attendance.

-A small group experience in which the student discovers how his or her own spiritual formation is related to Christian witness and evangelism.
-Special focus in this course will be placed on the Holy Spirit's use of prayer to teach the student to know, love, and share Christ with those who do not yet know him.
+A small group experience in which the student discovers how his or her own spiritual formation is related to Christian witness.
+Special focus in this course will be placed on the Holy Spirit's use of prayer to teach the student to know, love, and share Christ with others.

-Spiritual formation during the semester in which the student is engaged in mentoring; experience will be in spiritual direction with a spiritual counselor to whom the student is accountable for continuing spiritual disciplines.
+Spiritual formation during the semester in which the student is engaged in mentoring; experience will be in spiritual discernment with their group to whom the student is accountable for continuing spiritual disciplines.